realm/realm-draw/README.md

 For the server URL field, you may simply enter `localhost` if you're running out of the iOS Simulator with the Realm Object Server at the same time.
 For iOS devices running on the same network as that Mac, you can alt-click on the Wi-Fi icon in the macOS status bar to get the Mac's local IP address.
 You can then manually enter this into the server URL field on the iOS device.

 You'll be required to create an admin account the first time you run an instance of the Realm Object Server.
-You may use this account when logging into Realm Puzzle by entering in the same username/password pair.
+You may use this account when logging into Realm Draw by entering in the same username/password pair.
 Alternatively, you may also register new user accounts from the form by tapping the 'Register a new account' button.

 # Known Issues